How to maintain and obtain Chartered status of Engineering?

-- Technical Proficiency – This shows how effectively the candidate uses the designing innovation and makes their creation to attract the customer.
+- Technical Proficiency – This shows how effectively the candidate uses the design innovation and makes their creation to attract the customer.

 The Engineers Australia CPEng applicant has to show four kinds of rating they are as follow:

-- Developing– This implies the candidate is learning, and sometimes they need guidance while they are working.
+- Developing– This implies the candidate is learning, and sometimes they need guidance while working.

 - Functional – Functional means that the applicant can work themselves without any supervision by the instructor.

 - Proficient– The candidates can work without any guidance independently and have the ability to supervise and provide training to other Engineers.

 - Advanced– This implies the candidate is ahead and can supervise all the engineering work, make decisions, know the related work, and give others instructions.